scalameta/metals/website/blog/2018-12-12-fast-goto-definition.md

 }
 ```

+To respond to a Goto Definition request for the `Files.readAllBytes()` method,
+we

-To navigate to the `Files.readAllBytes()` method we take the enclosing toplevel
+- take the enclosing toplevel class `java.nio.file.Files`
-class `java.nio.file.Files` and read the corresponding file
+- read the corresponding file `java/nio/File/Files.java`
+- parse `Files.java` to find the exact position of `readAllFiles()`

-`java/nio/File/Files.java`.
-This approach is fast (almost instant!) and it also
-requires no index sucking up memory.
+This approach is fast (parsing one file is cheap) and it also requires no index
+(0Mb memory!).

+### Scala

 For Scala, the problem is trickier because the compiler allows multiple toplevel
 classes in the same source file.